alexirpan/alexirpan.github.io/_posts/2021-01-05-flash-games.markdown

 There's an interesting story behind this game.
 The creators of the game watched the trailers for Portal 1, and were SUPER PSYCHED.
-They were so excited that they implemented Portal's mechanics in Flash, creating puzzles based on what they saw from the trailer.
-After fleshing it out more, they got good feedback from friends and family, so they released it publicly, 1 day before the official game came out.
+They were so excited that they implemented Portal's mechanics in Flash, creating puzzles based on all pre-release content they could find.
+After fleshing it out more, they got good feedback from friends and family, so they released it publicly 1 day before the official game came out.

 The end result is missing Portal's sharp writing, but the puzzles are uncannily accurate.
-The mechanics they added themselves also work quite well, and the overall package is pretty good.
+The mechanics they added themselves also work quite well.
 The main problem the game has is that sometimes you know exactly what you need to do, but then you mistime the portal shot and have to start all over.
 The timings are tighter than Portal proper, so adjust your expectations going in.
 Objects will sometimes get bumped through